SpiffInc/polyn-elixir/README.md

 ### Optional Broadway Dependency

-To use the `OffBrodway.Polyn.Producer` you'll also need to add a `Broadway` as a dependency
+To use the `OffBroadway.Polyn.Producer` you'll also need to add a `Broadway` as a dependency

 ## Documentation